Emile Linkers

-Emile Emanuel Anthony Linkers (born 25 September 1990) is a Dutch professional footballer who most recently played as a forward or winger for Tweede Divisie club FC Lienden.
+Emile Emanuel Anthony Linkers (born 25 September 1990) is a professional footballer who plays as a striker for Assumption United in the Thai League 3.
 Born in Willemstad, Netherlands Antilles, he made one appearance for the Aruba national team in 2014.

 International career

 Linkers made his debut on 30 May 2014 in a 1–0 victory against Turks and Caicos for the Caribbean Cup.
 He made his first international goal in the match.